You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 COSTS

 The cost of hiring an attorney or a paralegal can vary widely depending on the nature and complexity of a case, as well as the experience and qualifications of the professional chosen to work with.
+However, the services of a paralegal are generally substantially more affordable than the services of an attorney.

-2. Retainer fees: Both attorneys and paralegals may require a retainer fee, which is a deposit paid upfront to cover the initial costs of their services.
-Attorneys and paralegals typically charge by billable hour in conjunction with a retainer, subtracting the amounts of the number of hours worked from the retainer amount until the retainer is exhausted, whereupon they continue billing per hour and then charge those hours to the client as a regular invoice upon the payment schedule typically agreed to at the beginning.
+- Retainer fees: Both attorneys and paralegals may require a retainer fee, which is a deposit paid upfront to cover the initial costs of their services.
+Attorneys and paralegals typically charge by the billable hour in conjunction with a retainer, subtracting the amounts of the number of hours worked from the retainer amount until the retainer is exhausted, after which they continue billing per hour and then charge those hours to the client as a regular invoice upon the payment schedule typically agreed to at the beginning.
 The retainer fee is typically based on an estimate of the total cost of the services of an attorney or paralegal, and it can vary widely depending on the nature and complexity of the case.

 Ultimately, the cost of hiring an attorney or a paralegal will depend on the specific services needed and the level of legal expertise required for the case.